Fall Into Home Energy Savings

 Don’t forget about your home’s nooks and crannies

 It’s also a great time to assess your home to see where there are any leaks or gaps where heat could be escaping.
 Make sure to also look around your windows for places to caulk, add weather stripping to doors and look for gaps around your electrical outlets.
 These minor fixes could result in large savings on your utility bills.
-You can learn more about weatherizing your home here.
 And better yet, schedule an energy audit to find out where you can save the most and understand better where long-term energy savings can come from.

 Curtains: not just for decoration